 Here are some questions to ask yourself:

-- Does my child seem more active or hyper after consuming electronics?
+- Does my child seem more active or hyper after screen time?

-- Does my child seem more inactive, less motivated, or even “zoned out” after consuming electronics?
+- Does my child seem more inactive, less motivated, or even “zoned out” after screen time?

 - Is my child showing a lack of interest in playing with real toys, going outside, or reading books?

 - Do they have an extreme attachment to their device or phone?

 Though these are common occurrences in children after consuming electronics, if you answered yes to any of these questions you may decide to make some positive changes.
 As these are signs that your child is having too much screen time.